quavedev/email-postmark/README.md

+Originally based on `quave:email-postmark`.

+This version extends the options

-# quave:email-postmark
+# odem:email-postmark

-`quave:email-postmark` is a Meteor package that provides a plug-and-play integration with [Postmark](https://postmarkapp.com/).
+`odem:email-postmark` is a Meteor package that provides a plug-and-play integration with [Postmark](https://postmarkapp.com/).

 ## Why